 There are five key areas this article will cover to get you started teaching yoga online:

-Asha Yoga uses Thinkific to teach Kids Yoga – a great example of the benefits of positioning your course for a specific audience.
+Asha Yoga, who uses Thinkific to teach Kids Yoga, is a great example of the benefits of creating classes that are developed for a specific audience.

 - What does your ideal student look like?

 - What level of skill do you want to teach online?

 - What information will your learners already know?